Language-Technology-Assessment/main-database/readme.md

     endmodellicense: License that applies to enduser interaction with the model.

-    releasedate: Release date of the model, in YYYY MMM format, e.g. 2024 NOV.
+    releasedate: Earliest release date of the model through any offical source, in YYYY MMM format, e.g. 2024 NOV.

 ## **Organisation**